Issue 16 The Sea Winter 2004/05

-For its Spring 2002 "Property" issue, Cabinet beat hearty competition on eBay to buy, sight unseen, a 1/2 acre piece of scrubland outside Deming, New Mexico.
-The resulting Cabinetlandia was divided into sections with differing functions, some generous, some wholly self-serving: Readerland, Nepotismia, Funderlandia, Editorlandia, Internlandia, and so on.
-Three sections were left for future projects to be done on the land.
+For its Spring 2002 “Property” issue, Cabinet beat hearty competition on eBay to buy, sight unseen, a half-acre piece of scrubland outside Deming, New Mexico.
+The resulting “Cabinetlandia” was divided into sections with differing functions, some generous, some wholly self-serving: Readerland, Nepotismia, Funderlandia, Editorlandia, Internlandia, and so on.
+Three sections were left for future projects.

 The drawings were finished, the supplies secured.
 We had successfully convinced the editors of Cabinet that we were neither insane nor insincere, and did actually have a plan to build the Cabinet National Library in Cabinetlandia, a desolate tract on the outskirts of Deming, New Mexico.

-After a bleary 1200-mile drive from San Francisco to Deming, I rendezvoused with my fellow builders and librarians: John Bela, Judson Holt, and Jed Olson.
-We are, collectively, by trade and training, a rather gentile, white-collar lot: artists, professionals, a doctor, a graduate student—in other words, exactly the kind of crew that has so thoroughly fetishized the customs of the working class that traveling to a barren desert in the middle of nowhere to dig for long hours in the blazing July sun actually qualifies as "vacation."
+After a bleary twelve-hundred-mile drive from San Francisco to Deming, I rendezvoused with my fellow builders and librarians: John Bela, Judson Holt, and Jed Olson.
+We are, collectively, by trade and training, a rather genteel, white-collar lot: artists, professionals, a doctor, a graduate student—in other words, exactly the kind of crew that has so thoroughly fetishizes the customs of the working class that traveling to a barren desert in the middle of nowhere to dig for long hours in the blazing July sun actually qualifies as “vacation.”

 The full landscaped area of the Cabinet National Library takes the form of a circle with a radius of twelve feet—viewed from the south, the cabinet is situated at the top, or “12 o’clock” position on the circle.
 At each of the positions representing three, six and nine o’clock, we have set a solar-powered lantern into the earth to help guide you around the library grounds should you find yourself there after sundown.
 Each lantern is also outfitted with a light sensor that automatically shuts the light off during daylight hours (while the batteries recharge) and turns the light on at night.